in /equality report

 If I am not able to help homeless people financially at all the time, would it help if I at least don’t ignore them?

-If nothing just look at them and tell them, at least, ‘I don’t have change now, sorry’ if you don’t.
+If nothing just look at them and don’t be shy to tell them, at least, ‘I don’t have change now, sorry.
 Or spent a minute to talk to them.
 They are people with feelings and stories you would never dream of.

 Would it be worth to volunteer for an organisation helping homeless people?
 Or even create one?
 And over again what about campaigning and raising awareness.
 Could there also be different ways you could help?

-The most unequal countries charge for it.
+The most unequal countries charge for it we found.
 As only the ones with money might pursue it.

-If we don’t create a pressure on the systems which are currently working for the privileged the most who will then?
+If we don’t create a pressure on the systems which are currently working for the privileged the most, who else will then?

 As you see there are many things we could do on a personal level and on a communal level to decrease and eventually erase inequality.

-And when we fall we need to get up and carry on.
+And when we fall, we had better to get up and together and carry on.